JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 For demonstration purposes, this implementation will use localization.

 The `<group>` element declaration below shows:
-* An optional resource bundle declaration outside of the `<actions>` section for localizing actions.
+* An optional resource bundle declaration outside the `<actions>` section for localizing actions.
 * The presence of the `class` attribute in the `<group>` element tells the IntelliJ Platform framework to use `CustomDefaultActionGroup` rather than the default implementation.
 * Setting the group's `popup` attribute to allow submenus.
 * The `text` and `description` attributes are omitted in the `<group>` declaration in favor of using the localization resource bundle to define them.